MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 ## Setup for Windows
 Refer to the Windows installation of SEAL in https://github.com/Microsoft/SEAL.

-Place the `.cpp` file(s) in the Source Files, and then build the project.

 ## Matrix and Vector Operations
 ### Linear Transformation
 The `linear_transformation.cpp` file contains an implementation of the linear transformation algorithm in the paper: https://eprint.iacr.org/2018/1041.pdf .